Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyter_teaching_example.md

 ## Prerequisites

 - A public git repository with the notebook files (`ipynb`) and all other starting files required by participants.
-One option to host the repository is the [TU Chemnitz Gitlab](https://gitlab.hrz.tu-chemnitz.de/).
+One option to host the repository is the [GitLab of TU Chemnitz](https://gitlab.hrz.tu-chemnitz.de/).
 - A [HPC project](https://hpcprojekte.zih.tu-dresden.de/managers/) for teaching,
   with students as registered participants
 - For the tutor, a shell access to the HPC resources and project folder.